mahaitongdae/mahaitongdae/README.md

 - 👋 Hi, I’m Haitong Ma @mahaitongdae.
-DAE represents the old name of my undergraduate department name, department of automotive engineering.
+DAE represents the old name of my undergraduate department, department of automotive engineering.
 It is now School of Vehicle and Mobility at Tsinghua University.
 - 👀 I’m interested in the intersection between control, learning and optimization, and broad areas where these techniques could be applied to.
 <!-- - 🌱 I’m currently learning  -->
 <!-- - 💞️ I’m looking to collaborate on ... -->